 - empty into an externally vented tank which is securely attached to the motorhome.
-Systems that discharge directly to the ground are prohibited - discharge into a tank that contains non-inflammable and non-irritant chemicals which form an efficient deodorant and germicide.
-The tank must vent directly to the atmosphere.
+Systems that discharge directly to the ground are prohibited. - discharge into a tank that contains noninflammable and non-irritant chemicals which form an efficient deodorant and germicide. - vent directly to the atmosphere.

-Any sink or shower installed in a motorhome:
+Any sink or shower installed in a motorhome must:

-- must drain into a tank that must vent directly to the atmosphere - must not drain into any toilet pan or urinal or into any tank to which a toilet pan or urinal empties.
+not drain into any toilet pan, urinal or any tank to which a toilet pan or urinal empties.